isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <ol style="list-style-type: circle">
 <li>the traveller’s name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the VTP holder’s passport used for entry into Singapore;</li>
 <li>a negative COVID-19 PCR test result;</li>
-<li>the date and time when the COVID-19 PCR test was taken, which must be within 48 hours before the scheduled departure time of the designated VTL flight from their country/region of departure to Singapore; and</li>
+<li>the date and time when the COVID-19 PCR test was taken, which must be within 48 hours before departure for Singapore; and</li>
 <li>the name of the testing institution conducting the COVID-19 PCR test, which must be from the list of internationally accredited or recognised laboratories, clinics, or medical facilities</li>
 </ol>
 	</li>